-In our experience students who read a daily paper and thoughtful periodicals have a much more sophisticated understanding of the world and better critical thinking skills than those who do not.
+In our experience, students who read a daily paper and thoughtful periodicals have a much more sophisticated understanding of the world and better critical thinking skills than those who do not.
 This is an excellent time in your life to be informed about the world around you.
 As the AP graders from College Board note, "Part of being good writers is being involved, informed citizens, people who are aware of important issues being discussed in their community, nation and world and who are capable of contributing intelligently to conversations about these issues."
 The AP test reflects that level of awareness.
 Increasing your knowledge of current events will help you prepare for this exam early.

 By taking this advanced course, you have agreed to engage in summer reading.
 The English Department recommends that you do so at a pace that allows you to enjoy this literature.
-Reading in June or July will not make your participation in class more difficult than reading in August; we do not recommend trying to read both texts in the last week before school begins.
+Reading in June or July will not make your participation in class more difficult than reading in August.
 If you or a friend misplace your summer reading assignment, you can access all this information on the District 88 website.
-Go to www.dupage88.net, then click on WBHS (top right), then ENGLISH (left menu), then click the file "11AP Summer Letter-19" at the bottom of the page.
+Go to www.dupage88.net, then click on WBHS (top right), then ENGLISH (left menu), then click the file "11AP Summer Letter 2020" at the bottom of the page.

-Summer Reading Titles:
+Summer Reading Title: